 "Oh, Margie," sighed the mom, "I suppose so.
 It is pretty scary."

 Later that evening, they put me on the porch with a candle inside me.
 The fire from the candle warmed my insides like a mug of hot chocolate and I felt happy.
-A group of kids with bags came up to the door, and like a dragon I flickered and shot fire out of my mean eyes.
+A group of kids with candy bags came up to the door, and like a dragon I flickered and shot fire out of my mean eyes.
 I could see the kids were scared and I liked it.
 This Halloween thing wasn't turning out so bad after all.
-I spent the whole night scaring kids and I even got to eat candy.
-I was feeling proud as I realized being a pumpkin on Halloween is a very important job.
+I spent the entire night scaring kids and I even got to eat candy.
+I was feeling super proud as I realized being a pumpkin on Halloween is a very important job.